-Welcome to 2020 – not just a new year, but a brand new decade and a fresh start to begin again or pick up where you left off on tasks you’re on the cusp of accomplishing.
+Welcome to 2022 – its a fresh start to begin again or pick up where you left off on tasks you’re on the cusp of accomplishing.

 But here’s something you may not have atop your “New Year, New You” to-do list: taxes.
 They’re one of the handful of guarantees in life, another of which is how easy they are to put off for another day.